-The Juvenile Probation Department provides supervision for delinquent youth that need intervention and provides in-home care services that are utilized as an alternative to removing the youth from the home and placing them in detention.
+The Juvenile Probation Department provides supervision for delinquent youth that need intervention.
+The Probation Department provides in-home care services that are utilized as an alternative to removing the youth from the home and placing them in detention.
 Conditions and requirements are designed to address specific needs and provides the youth the ability to improve.
-Probation has face-to-face contact with juvenile clients, not only in the Court offices but also at their schools and within their homes.
-Areas of assistance that are provided may include but are not limited to the following:
+Probation has face-to-face contact with juvenile clients, not only in the Court's offices, but also at their schools and within their homes.
+Areas of assistance that are provided may include, but are not limited to, the following: